 Activity Evidence that supports this approach Challenge number(s) addressed Personalised Tutoring Every student completes a formalised assessment in every subject at least three times through the year.
 This data is tracked on a department level over time to ensure that progress is made.
-Members of the Leadership Group ensure that timely and decisive action is taken to address underperformance in key areas of the department, based on this continuous assessment.
+Subject leaders work with the Leadership Group ensure that timely and decisive action is taken to address underperformance in key areas of the department, based on this continuous assessment.
 Smaller classes are created for targeted groups of students who are underperforming.
-Formalised intervention sessions take place with specialist teachers.
-Research carried out by the EEF on behalf of the DfE showed that effective tutoring can support pupils in making exceptional progress.
+Formalised after school intervention sessions take place with specialist teachers and Grad Interns.
+Separate curicular pathways are designed and Research carried out by the EEF on behalf of the DfE showed that effective tutoring can support pupils in making exceptional progress.
 This was the basis of the National Tutoring Programme.
-1 and 2
+1 and 2 staffed which allows all students to flourish.

-Speech and language acquisition and literacy interventions Specialist teachers and therapists deliver speech, language and social skills sessions improving pupils' communication and social skills.
-Marking has a clear focus on spelling punctuation and grammar.
-Students are provided with reading books.
-Students have access to their own class library with a wide range of genres.
-Progress in Reading, Writing and Phonics is monitored and shows our students' enjoyment of reading and writing.
-Small group intervention sessions provide targeted literacy support.
+Vocabulary, Speech and language acquisition ar าd literacy interventions

+- Each subject has a systematic approach to development of tier 2 and 3 vocabulary to ensure that students use high level technical vocabulary correctly. - Specialist teachers and therapists deliver speech, language and social skills sessions improving pupils' communication and social skills. - Marking has a clear focus on spelling punctuation and grammar. - Students are provided with reading books. - Students have access to their own class library with a wide range of genres. - Progress in Reading, Writing and Phonics is monitored and shows our students' enjoyment of reading and writing. - Small group intervention sessions provide targeted literacy support. - 40 recommended text will be tracked closely for pupil premium children.

 Extensive research has shown that strong language and social skills enables pupils to access the curriculum.
 We focus on this to ensure our disadvantaged pupils can access our full curriculum and make excellent progress.

 To excel in literacy, pupils need high quality teaching and extensive opportunities to practise reading and writing.
+Improving literacy in Key Stage

+Improving literacy in Key Stage

+Additional Resources

-Improving literacy in Key Stage 2 Improving literacy in Key Stage 1 1, 2, 5 Additional Resources Text books are provided for all pupils: Maths No Problem, 'What your child needs to know' core knowledge text book, by E. D. Hirsch.
-Online platforms such as Mathletics, Times Tables Rock Stars, and Microsoft Teams ensure that students benefit from tailored and interactive resources which can be accessed from home.
-Where necessary, laptops and data cards are given to students without technology at home.
+- Text books are provided for all pupils: Maths No Problem, 'What your child needs to know' core knowledge text book, by E. D. Hirsch. - Online platforms such as Mathletics, Times Tables Rock Stars, and Microsoft Teams ensure that students benefit from tailored and interactive resources which can be accessed from home. - Where necessary, laptops and data cards are given to students without technology at home.

 We know from our experience that our most disadvantaged pupils are the least likely to need additional support or facilities at home.
 We provide our disadvantaged pupils with all the resources they need to succeed for free.
 This allows them to access all learning and make excellent progress.

 1 and 2

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted Cost: £25,900
+Wider strategies (for example, related to attendance, behaviour, wellbeing)

+Budgeted cost: £12,000